 Trees in Parks: The Tree Committee works with the Environmental Advisory Committee to evaluate, maintain and plant trees in Swarthmore's parks.

-After several unsuccessful attempts at starting, including a delay caused by COVID-19-related restrictions, the Swarthmore Street Tree Survey is about to get under way.
-Sophia Rodbell, project manager for Davey Resource Group, has given the borough and Tree Committee a start date of Monday, May 11.
-A small team of certified arborists will travel throughout town, pinpointing the exact location of each street tree, along with the species, size, and general condition of approximately 4,000 trees.
-The physical survey should take about two weeks.
+After several unsuccessful attempts at starting, including a delay caused by COVID-19-related restrictions, the Swarthmore Street Tree Survey was completed in late 2020.
+A small team of certified arborists traveled throughout town, pinpointing the exact location of each street tree, along with the species, size, and general condition of approximately 4,000 trees.

 Our tree canopy contributes environmental and aesthetic benefits to the town.
 It augments Swarthmore’s charm and livability, and increases property values.
 This survey will help maintain the health of the tree canopy for future Swarthmoreans.

-David Page is chair of the Swarthmore Tree Committee.
+Article originally submitted by David Page, Chair of the Swarthmore Tree Committee.